f-mohamed-abdullah/YelanBot/README.md

 We welcome contributions from the community.
 To contribute to this project, follow these steps:

 1. Fork this repository.
-2. Create a new branch for your feature or bug fix.
+2. [Optional]Create a new branch for your feature or bug fix.
 3. Make your changes and commit them.
 4. Create a pull request with a clear description of your changes.